 The worst time to discover gaps in audit coverage is during a real security incident.
 Regular tabletop exercises that walk through hypothetical compromises can reveal whether your logs have enough detail to reconstruct attack timelines and identify affected data.

-MCP auditing shares some foundational principles with traditional API logging — after all, both track access timing, resource targets, and outcomes.
-You still need answers to who, what, when, and why, whether it’s a human or a workload making the request.
+MCP auditing shares some foundational principles with traditional API logging.
+Both track access timing, resource targets and outcomes.
+You still need answers to who, what, when and why, whether it’s a human or a workload making the request.

-However, the differences fundamentally change how you approach auditing.
+However, the differences change how you approach auditing.

 For example, traditional API logs might show a CI/CD pipeline accessed AWS Secrets Manager.
 But an MCP audit trail reveals that a GitHub Actions workflow passed an attestation context, which triggered a policy that evaluated the workflow’s security posture before granting time-limited credentials.